esper-io/dev-docs/docs/home/pythonsdk.md

 ## Pre-requisites

-1. **Python:** It's recommended to use Python 3.4 or above.
+1. **Python:** It's recommended that you use Python 3.4 or above.
 However, SDK is compatible with Python 2.7 as well.
 2. **Access to Esper Dev console:** Sign up for the Esper Dev Trial to obtain access to the Esper Dev Console with a private Esper Cloud account.
 During that process you will set your environment name.
 Once your environment is set up you can login to your account on `foo.shoonyacloud.com` where “foo” is your chosen environment name giving you access to both the Esper Dev Console and the Esper Manage Dashboard.
 Your `SERVER URL` will be `https://foo-api.shoonyacloud.com/api`.
 See [Requesting an Esper Dev Trial account](./module/register.md).
-3. **Generate an API key:** API key authentication is used for acessing APIs.
-You will have to generate this from Esper Manage Dashboard.
+3. **Generate an API key:** API key authentication is used for accessing APIs.
+You will have to generate this from the Esper Manage Dashboard.
 Web Dashboard for your account can be accessed at `https://foo.shoonyacloud.com`.
 See [Generating an API Key](./module/genapikey.md)

 ## Installation